IndicGenBench: A Multilingual Benchmark to Evaluate Generation Capabilities of LLMs on Indic Languages: Dataset Licenses

 \section{Dataset Licenses}

-In compliance with licenses of the original datasets, we release our evaluation datasets under the following licenses: (a) \xquad{} and\flores{} under the CC-BY-SA 4.0 license; (b) \cssum{} under the CC BY-NC-SA 4.0 license; and (d) \xorqain{} under the MIT license.
+In compliance with licenses of the original datasets, we release our evaluation datasets under the following licenses: (a) \xquad{} and \flores{} under the CC BY-SA 4.0 license; (b) \cssum{} under the CC BY-NC-SA 4.0 license; and (d) \xorqain{} under the MIT license.